 What you need to know about visual voicemail

-If you’re still not sure how everything works, don’t worry – after updating your software you’ll have your very own visual voicemail account up and running in seconds.
-It’s completely secure, doesn’t require a credit card, and even uses your regular phone for messages – so you won’t have to worry about being embarrassed when you’re trying to call someone back!
-Now all you have to do is make sure your messages get delivered to your cell phone regularly.
+If you’re still not sure how everything works, don’t worry after updating your software you’ll have your very own visual voicemail account up and running in seconds.
+It’s completely secure, doesn’t require a credit card, and even uses your regular phone for messages – so you won’t have to worry about being embarrassed when you’re trying to call someone back.